 > echo "Nuts, all outta databases here!"

-1. This line asks systemctl to check if the mariadb service is-active, and to send any output (error or otherwise) to /dev/null, or nowhere.
+systemctlto check if themariadbserviceis-active, and to send any output (error or otherwise) to/dev/null, or nowhere.

 stdin (0) is a keyboard - what you use to input information